Multi-Database Support

 Enterprise Windows support:

--- NVARCHAR for JSON storageCREATE TABLE dbo.tb_user ( pk_user BIGINT IDENTITY(1,1) PRIMARY KEY, id UNIQUEIDENTIFIER NOT NULL UNIQUE DEFAULT NEWID(), data NVARCHAR(MAX) NOT NULL);
+-- SQL Server adaptation of the trinity patternCREATE TABLE dbo.tb_user ( pk_user BIGINT IDENTITY(1,1) PRIMARY KEY, id UNIQUEIDENTIFIER NOT NULL UNIQUE DEFAULT NEWID(), identifier NVARCHAR(255) NOT NULL UNIQUE, data NVARCHAR(MAX) NOT NULL);

 -- Computed column for indexingALTER TABLE dbo.tb_userADD email AS JSON_VALUE(data, '$.email');CREATE INDEX idx_user_email ON dbo.tb_user (email);Notes: